 - Know Your Community: Community resources and services.
 Residents will have a central source for information about the wide variety of programs, services, and activities provided by community agencies and organizations.

 - Satisfy Curiosity: Lifelong learning.
 Residents will have the resources they need to explore topics of personal interest and continue to learn throughout their lives

 - Visit a Comfortable Place: Physical and virtual spaces.
 Residents will have safe and welcoming physical places to meet and interact with others or to sit quietly and read and will have open and accessible virtual spaces that support networking.

 Our town has a long history with libraries.
 In 1802, "Ye Social Library of So.
 Hadley" was establish (the records of the Social Library are in the library's Local History Room).
 In 1897 the Town established a free public library with depositories located at the Center Village and South Hadley Falls.
 In 1902, through the generosity of benefactors William H. and Betsey Gaylord, the Gaylord Memorial Library Association established an independent public library at "the Center Village" and that library opened in 1904 as a charitable nonprofit organization separate from the town.

 In 1906, Andrew Carnegie donated $10,000 to construct a town-owned public library in "the Falls".
-That municipal library was expanded in 1974.
-The two libraries operated together as the South Hadley Library System from 1968 to 1995, with that affiliation ending due to Proposition 2-1/2 funding cuts.
+The municipal South Hadley Public Library was expanded in 1974.
+The South Hadley Public and Gaylord Memorial libraries operated together as the South Hadley Library System from 1968 to 1995 before separating again.